 Note: You cannot specify cities or IPv6 addresses.

-Use the Add Zone button for new zones.
-Use the Edit or Delete buttons next to existing zones to change or remove them.
+Use the Security > Networks > Add Zone button for new zones.
+Use the Edit or Delete icons next to existing zones to change or remove them.
 If you have a legacy zone, you cannot edit or delete it.

-When entering a rules for policies, such as sign-on policies and MFA policies, specify zone information from the selection shown below.
+When entering rules for sign-on policies, under Security > Authentication, specify zone information from the selection shown below.

 Choices for the location are Anywhere, In zone, and Not in zone.